uber/prototool/README.md

 - Try out `prototool` and file issues, including points that are unclear in the documentation.
 - Put up PRs with any changes you'd like to see made.
 We can't guarantee that many PRs will get merged for now, but we appreciate any input!
-- Follow along on the [big ticket items](https://github.com/uber/prototool/issues?q=is%3Aissue+is%3Aopen+label%3A%22big+ticket+item%22) to see the major development points.

-Over the coming months, we hope to push to a v1.0.

 Note that development of Prototool will only work with Golang 1.10 or newer.
 On initially cloning the repository, run `make init` if you have not already to download dependencies to `vendor`.